Code-Institute-Submissions/paulskitchen/README.md

 Having established a clear vision for the project as illustrated through wireframes, the development cycle was fairly linear without a great deal of deviation from the original plan.

 However, there were a few changes made during the development cycle which were not accounted for during the planning process.
 The changes were made following discussions with other developers who offered constructive criticism of the site during its development.

+Throughout the project I used the GitHub projects as my project management tool which enabled me to create user stories and build website functionality according to these.
+Completed tasks (user stories) would be moved to 'done' once completed to a satisfactory standard.

 #### Form